 This article will help you read and understand your pathology report for non-keratinizing squamous cell carcinoma of the nasopharynx.

-by Jason Wasserman, MD PhD FRCPC, reviewed and updated on August 15, 2020.
+by Jason Wasserman MD PhD FRCPC, updated December 31, 2020

 The nasopharynx is part of an area of the body called the upper aerodigestive tract.
 The upper aerodigestive tract includes the nose, mouth, and throat.
 The nasopharynx is located where the inside of the nose (the nasal cavity) meets the back of the throat (the pharynx).